The Forgotten (2019 film)

 The Forgotten («Забуті») is a Ukrainian-Swiss co-production drama directed by Daria Onishchenko in 2019.
 The film tells the story of a thirty-year-old Ukrainian language teacher, Nina, who lives in Luhansk, occupied during the Russian-Ukrainian war, and who, due to the ban on the Ukrainian language by the Russian occupation authorities, is forced to retrain from a Ukrainian language teacher to a Russian language teacher, and at the same time struggle with internal experiences and feelings due to a sudden outbreak of love between her and a local seventeen-year-old boy.

 The world premiere of the film took place on October 12, 2019, at the 35th Warsaw Film Festival as part of the competition program "1-2" ("Competition of the first and second feature films of young directors"), where the film received a special mention from the jury.
 The film was presented in Ukraine on August 22, 2020, as part of the non-competitive program of the 49th Kyiv International Film Festival "Molodist".
 The film was released in Ukrainian limited rental on September 3, 2020, and is distributed by Arthouse traffic.

+Plot

+Thirty-year-old Nina, a Ukrainian language teacher, lives in occupied Luhansk during the Russian-Ukrainian war (since 2014).
+Due to the Russian occupation authorities’ ban on the Ukrainian language, she is forced to take retraining courses to become a Russian language teacher.
+Because of her husband's work, Nina cannot leave occupied Luhansk.

+Seventeen-year-old Andriy, orphaned by the war, tries to connect with the “outside world” and remind it that he exists.
+Their paths cross on the first day of September when Andriy ends up in the police station for putting a Ukrainian flag on the school roof.
+Risking her own life, Nina saves him.
+A strange friendship develops between them, sometimes resembling love.

+When Nina's husband, a small-time smuggler named Yuriy, is forced to urgently leave the Russian-occupied territory of the so-called “LPR” and move to mainland Ukraine, Nina is uncertain whether she wants to leave Russian occupation with him.
+Fear of the unknown future and her growing strong feelings for seventeen-year-old Andriy make her even more conflicted.